Contact the Admissions Office

 The base selection of course offerings for any academic year is determined two years in advance through regular planning sessions.
 The process includes consultation with representatives of student government and incorporates additional student feedback through face-to-face meetings, town halls and anonymous course evaluations.
 Teaching assignments pairing faculty to courses are completed one year in advance.
 Prior to assigning a course to a faculty member, the department head verifies the individual’s qualifications and experience as an instructor.
 Students evaluate all first-time instructors in the third week of their course to provide feedback and allow for corrective measures if necessary.

-In addition to the General Admission Requirements for Graduate Programs, applicants to the Master of Business Administration program must fulfil the following requirements:
+In addition to the General Admission Requirements for Graduate Programs, applicants to the Master of Business Administration program must fulfill the following requirements:

 If admitted, applicants who have not completed undergraduate or graduate degrees within the last five years from an accredited business, financial accounting or economics program, must take the following prerequisites prior to taking core graduate courses or satisfactorily pass waiver examinations.